 It is estimated that there are approximately 500 catch basins and more than 100 headwalls in the Town of Chester.
-All of the catch basin and headwalls were cleaned in 2017 through 2021.
-Currently no updates or modifications are required.
+All catch basins and headwalls were cleaned from 2017 through 2023.
+Consequently, no updates or modifications are required.

 6.5 Retrofit Program